mitsuhiko/lucumr/2012/8/27/about-the-lack-of-updates.rst

 that?
 There is no big conspiracy ongoing and I also don't plan on keeping it this way, but there are two reasons for this.
 The first one is that I am now working for a computer game middleware company and we're using my tools in production here.
-The chance in scenery caused me to use my own stuff in a completely new environment and the amount of stuff I'm learning on a daily basis is quite insane.
+The change in scenery caused me to use my own stuff in a completely new environment and the amount of stuff I'm learning on a daily basis is quite insane.